ericpungholee/SUGGI-AI/README.md

 **Context Fragmentation**: Your AI doesn't know about your other documents.
 You have to copy-paste content or explain context every time.

-**SSUGI fixes all of this** with a unified workspace where your documents, AI assistant, and context live together.
+**SUGGI-AI fixes all of this** with a unified workspace where your documents, AI assistant, and context live together.

-## ✨ What Makes SSUGI Different
+## ✨ What Makes SUGGI-AI Different

 ### 🏠 **Proper Home Dashboard**
 - See all your documents at a glance (unlike Notion's cluttered interface)